 DEADLINE for applications: 1st December for international students

-We are part of a team currently tracking Orinoco geese from the Araguaia river, Brazil and the Colombian Llanos.
-Here a congragation of geese at La Aurora in the Llanos.
+We are part of a team currently tracking Orinoco geese and Black Skimmers in Colombia, Peru and Brazil.
+Here a congragation of geese at La Aurora in the Colombian Llanos.